christopheraue/m-ruby-concurrently/guides/Performance.md

 # Performance of Concurrently

-The performance is measured by comparing all `#call` methods of a concurrent proc and a regular proc in Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz.
+The performance is measured in Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz running Linux 4.10.
 Garbage collection is disabled during the measurements.

 ## Calling a (Concurrent) Proc

+This benchmark compares all `#call` methods of a concurrent proc and a regular proc.
+The mere invocation of the method is measured.
+The proc itself does nothing.

     Benchmarked Code
     ----------------